Skip to:

 Use an alternative

 Use text, email or direct message whenever possible.
 For scheduled calls, suggest an alternative like Skype, FaceTime or any other VoIP (Voice over Internet Protocol) app.
-This could work especially for people who prefer talking face to face and seeing facial expressions and body language.
+This could work especially for people who prefer talking face to face and like seeing facial expressions and body language.

 Prepare